jeffreydn1161/Elk-Stack-Project/README.md

 - Copy the playbook file to the Ansible machine.
 - Update the configuration file to include ELK-SERVER's IP
 - Run the playbook, and navigate to ELK-SERVER's public IP to check that the installation worked as expected.

+- _Which file is the playbook?
+Where do you copy it?_
+  - The Playbook files are YAML files that can be found here in the Ansible Directory.
+These were on the jump box VM within the ansible container.
+- _Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+  - Ansible has a Hosts file that can specify individual IPs or create IP groups under a name.
+If I wanted to install to a specific set of VMs I would create a group in the hosts file and list out their IPs, then I would specify that group name in the playbook.
+- _Which URL do you navigate to in order to check that the ELK server is running?
+  - To verify that the ELK vm is running, I navigate to its http://[public IP]:5601/app/kibana/